Sevasit/Sevasit/README.md

 * 🌍  I'm based in Bangkok
 * ✉️  You can contact me at [new12253952@gmail.com](mailto:new12253952@gmail.com)
-* 🧠  I'm learning HTML , CSS , Tailwind CSS , Node JS , TypeScript , Next JS , SpringBoot , and more...
-* 🤝  I'm open to collaborating on Next mid year.
+* 🧠  I'm learning the new things such as framework , library or language
 * ⚡  I love animal , coding , music , reading , gaming

 ### 🪐 Technologies that I use regularly